-When does stress become too much and what can we do about it?
+When does stress become too much, and what can we do about it?

 Why does this happen?
 At what stage do we flip from coping and being resilient to floundering and feeling out of control?

-We live our lives and react to the thoughts, emotions and events swirling through our lives through the prism of our current emotions.
-When we feel super stressed, even small set backs and negative comments stick with us and hurt us emotionally and physically.
+We live our lives and react to the thoughts, emotions, and events swirling through our lives through our current emotions' prism.
+When we feel super stressed, even minor setbacks and negative comments stick with us and hurt us emotionally and physically.

-Neuroscience coaching, counselling and psychotherapy at Breathe London
+Coaching, counselling and psychotherapy at Breathe London

 These tools enable us to see the world in a more balanced and calm way.
 They create a space for us to observe our experience.

 The relationship with your coach or therapist

 The two most important aspects of successful coaching and therapy are the quality and validity of the approach taken and, most importantly, the trust built up between the therapist/coach and client.